 Exercising Outdoors During COVID-19

-Even if you are following social distancing, it still may be possible for you to get outside and exercise.
+Even if you are following social distancing, you can get outside to exercise.
 Walking, running, and bicycling all offer an aerobic exercise.

 Going outside and doing it gives you the added benefit of getting vitamin D from sunlight.